mauprogramador/scopus-survey-api/legal/en_US/TERMS_OF_SERVICE.md

 - Use any device, software, or routine that interferes with the proper working of the Service.
 - Introduce any viruses, trojan horses, worms, logic bombs, or other material that is malicious or technologically harmful.
 - Attempt to gain unauthorized access to, interfere with, damage, or disrupt any parts of the Service, including the server on which the Service is running.
-- Attack the Service via a denial-of-service attack or a distributed denial-of-service attack.
+- Attack the Service via a Denial-of-service (DoS) attack or a distributed DoS attack.

 ### 3.4.
 Regarding Scopus Data